 Despite the march of technology, books still arouse a sense of childlike wonderment in me.
-When I pick up a new book I never cease to marvel at the time, commitment and talent that’s gone into bringing the razor-sharp pages into being.
+When I pick up a new book I never cease to marvel at the time, commitment and talent that’s gone into bringing the razor-edged pages into being.
 In their own way, books are works of art.
 I cannot bear to part with them, nor can I resist rescuing unloved books from second-hand shops, which is why I have so many of them.

 Over the last few years collecting books has become an obsession.
 I won’t pretend to you that I’m very good at reading the books I collect, in fact I’m hopeless at finding the time, but I keep collecting in the vain hope that one day I might break a leg or be otherwise confined to the house for long enough to enjoy a sustained period of reading indulgence.

-I refer to our library as “botanical”, which is a liberty as it will strictly be a horticultural library.
+I refer to my library as “botanical”, which is a liberty as it is strictly a horticultural library.
 However there is more to the botanical concept than just books.
-As the library takes shape I am planning to incorporate as many references to plants and botany as I possibly can, whether that’s in the form of plaster ceiling roses shaped like sunflowers, vines carved into the profile of the fireplace or botanical prints on the walls.
+As the library has taken shape I have incorporated as many references to plants and botany as I possibly can.
 I have given myself the task of sourcing vintage glass terrariums, microscopes and antique glass domes to add a decorative flourish and break up the serried ranks of books.

 Follow this link for a list of the books I find invaluable and enlightening in my fledgling library.
 If you have any gardening books that you can heartily recommend, do please leave a comment below.
 Happy Reading.
 TFG.